These questions are for auditors who wish to find out more about using the Sedex system.

 How can an individual auditor access the system if they are not members of the AAG/Audit Company Group?

 Members of the AAG/Audit Company Group are given a prepopulated email address on the Sedex system, making it easier for a supplier to select them as their chosen auditor.
 However, Sedex is an inclusive system and any auditor can access Sedex once the supplier has selected them as their chosen auditor and input their email address.
-For more details on how to do this please download our guidance document (1.2 MB).

 If you have any further questions about conducting audits for Sedex members please contact us.